xenago/libnss_shim/README.md

 ## Development

-When building locally, using [`act`](https://github.com/nektos/act) may be helpful to run `.github/ci.yaml` directly.
-Depending on your configuration, some tweaks may be required to enable it to build successfully.

-It is fairly simple to run builds inside temporary containers:
+Builds can be run inside temporary containers:

 1. Ensure Docker is installed and the `docker` command is available to the running user